-- 20.1 The Director shall affect all insurance cover on behalf of the Association with assistance from Finance Agent/Manager, Housing Services Manager, Technical Services Manager, Finance Officer and Finance Assistant. - 20.2 All senior staff of the Association shall advise the Director of events likely to result in a change to the Association's insurance requirements. - 20.3 The Director, in consultation with the Finance Agent/Manager, Housing Services Manager, Technical Services Manager, Finance Officer and Finance Assistant, shall review all insurances during the year and report to the Management Committee thereon. - 20.4 The submission of all insurance claims is the responsibility of the Technical Services Manager. - 20.5 The Employer's Liability Insurance Certificate will be displayed in the public reception area for each place of business. - 20.6 The Association shall ensure, prior to contracts commencing, that written agreement is received from external contractors that they shall insure and take responsibility for all works in progress.
-A copy of the insurance cover in place must be received by the Association in advance of such works commencing.
+- 20.1 The Director shall affect all insurance cover on behalf of the Association with assistance from CA, HSM, RAMM, Finance Officer and Finance Assistant. - 20.2 All senior staff of the Association shall advise the Director of events likely to result in a change to the Association's insurance requirements. - 20.3 The Director, in consultation with the CA, HSM, RAMM, Finance Officer and Finance Assistant, shall review all insurances during the year and report to the MC thereon. - 20.4 The submission of all insurance claims is the responsibility of the RAMM. - 20.5 The Employer's Liability Insurance Certificate will be displayed in the public reception area for each place of business. - 20.6 The Association shall ensure, prior to contracts commencing, that written agreement is received from external contractors that they shall insure and take responsibility for all works in progress.
+The Association in advance of such works commencing must receive a copy of the insurance cover in place.